A/vim-trash-polka/readme.md

 ### Disclaimer

-The theme is developed only for terminals, and I very appreciate any PRs if you're interested to add GUI support.
+The theme is developed only for terminals, and I appreciate any PRs if you're interested to add GUI support.